Compute

 If you want to release an in-use private IP address, you need to delete the resource that uses the IP address first.

-Delete the resource (ECS or load balancer) that is using the subnet and then delete the subnet.
+Delete the compute resources that are using the subnet and then delete the subnet.

 The subnet is being used by an ECS or a load balancer.